 - We live in a tech-driven, cellphone-focused society.
 When I was a young, I remember playing outside all day long, spending time with neighbors, family members, church family and friends.
 That time no longer exists.
 Well..it can, but it seems to be a lot more difficult these days.
 Life goes much faster.
 Time seems more limited.
 We don’t get to know our neighbors like before and the majority of our communication is through our cellphones.
 When we need to know something, whether it be how to bake a cake, manage our finances or even grow our faith in God, to where do we normally first turn?
 A wiser, older woman in the faith or Mr. Google?
 Being honest, I normally grab my phone and head to the information highway.
 And I’m guessing, more than likely, you do the same.
 It’s okay.
 There’s good and bad in that fact.
 One negative, however, is that we are no longer the personal society that we used to be.
 It’s seems like we have to find a special occasion to get together.
 God knows that we need personal interaction more often than that, but facts are facts.
 In this moment, the internet is a great way to connect with other women.
 And a blog is one way to do that!

 - I have been blessed by the ministry of other sisters-in-Christ who have a blog.
 More blogs than I can remember have been uplifting and a practical guide to many areas of my life.
-So I know first-hand that one can mentor and God can use a blog to grow another person.
+So I know first-hand that God can use a blog to grow another person.
 That’s my goal.
 Teach what is good to others who may be searching for something, like I did.

 - God put the desire in my heart more than a year ago and now I’m carrying out that desire.